kavia-common/robot-framework-test-manager-fullstack-application-for-test-script-management-36-154/FrontendUI/README.md

 ## Authentication

-- Currently uses a scaffolded in-memory token set on login.
-The Axios client attaches the token as a Bearer header.
+- Uses backend-issued JWT access tokens (and optional refresh tokens) returned from `/auth/login` and `/auth/refresh`.
+- Access token is attached as Bearer header via Axios interceptors.
+On 401, the client will attempt a single refresh; on failure it clears state and redirects to `/login`.
+- User claims (id, name, role) are taken from the backend response `user` field when available, otherwise decoded from the access token payload.
-- For production, switch to server-set httpOnly cookie and update getAuthToken() accordingly.
+- Tokens are persisted in sessionStorage for this scaffold.
+For production, prefer server-set httpOnly cookies and adapt getAuthToken/refresh accordingly.

 ## Project scripts